xeruf/khal/doc/source/usage.rst

    url
        The URL embedded in the event, otherwise nothing.

+   duration
+       The duration of the event in terms of days, hours, months, and seconds (abbreviated to `d`, `h`, `m`, and `s` respectively).

+   repeat-pattern
+       The raw iCal recurrence rule if the event is repeating.

+   all-day
+       A boolean indicating whether it is an all-day event or not.

+   categories
+       The categories of the event.

    By default, all-day events have no times.
-To see a start and end time anyway simply add `-full` to the end of any template with start/end, for instance `start-time` becomes `start-time-full` and will always show start and end times (instead of being empty for all-day events).
+To see a start and end time anyway simply add `-full` to the end of any templates with start/end or duration, for instance `start-time` becomes `start-time-full` and will always show start and end times (instead of being empty for all-day events).